gardener/documentation/website/documentation/tutorials/oidc-login/_index.md

     service/kubernetes   ClusterIP   100.64.0.1   <none>        443/TCP   86m
     ```

+{{% alert color="info"  title="Note" %}}
-    > After a successful login, `kubectl` uses a token for authentication so that you don’t have to provide user and password for every new `kubectl` command.
+After a successful login, `kubectl` uses a token for authentication so that you don’t have to provide user and password for every new `kubectl` command.
 How long the token is valid can be configured.
 If you want to log in again earlier, reset plugin `oidc-login`:
-    > 1. Delete directory `~/.kube/cache/oidc-login`.
+1. Delete directory `~/.kube/cache/oidc-login`.
-    > 1. Delete the browser cache.
+2. Delete the browser cache.
-    >
+{{% /alert %}}

-4. To see if your user uses cluster role `view`, do some checks with `kubectl auth can-i`.
+3. To see if your user uses cluster role `view`, do some checks with `kubectl auth can-i`.

     * The response for the following commands should be `no`: